tolga9009/suru-plus-folders/languages/de.md

             </tbody>
         </table>

-**NOTE:** This project doesn't provide any folder icons.
-If you want to request a new folder icon or a new color of folder, please open an issue and make a request [here](https://github.com/suru-plus/suru-plus/issues/new).

 **VORSCHLAG:** Dieses Projekt bietet keine Ordnersiconen.
 Wenn Sie ein neues Ordnersicon oder eine neue Ordnerfarbe anfordern möchten, öffnen Sie ein *issue* und stellen Sie eine Anforderung [hier](https://github.com/suru-plus/suru-plus/issues/new).

 # Lizenz